 When costs to industry from loss of production and the related effects on global competitiveness are factored in, the impact of equipment reliability issues could escalate to hundreds of millions.

-Current Status: Test structure has been installed and monitoring has commenced.
+Current Status: Test structures have been installed and monitoring is ongoing.

 Start: January 2018

 *Funding excludes GST